openfoodfacts/search-a-licious/docs/users/ref-config.md

                     "type": "string"
                 },
                 "id_field_name": {
-                    "description": "name of the field to use for `_id`", "title": "Id Field Name",
+                    "description": "name of the field to use for `_id`.it is mandatory to provide one.\n\n If your dataset does not have an identifier field, you should use a document preprocessor to compute one.", "title": "Id Field Name",
                     "type": "string"
                 },
                 "last_modified_field_name": {
                     "description": "name of the field containing the date of last modification, used for incremental updates using Redis queues.
-The field value must be an int/float representing the timestamp.", "title": "Last Modified Field Name",
+The field value must be an int/float representing the timestamp.\n\n", "title": "Last Modified Field Name",
                     "type": "string"
                 },